This delicious, healthy, and fruity Apple Quinoa Salad recipe makes a great lunch or side salad alongside your favorite main dish.

 If you aren’t trying to keep it dairy free, it’s a fantastic addition!

 Not looking to add dairy, but want something more?
-Consider adding sunflower seeds, lacinato kale, creamy avocado, bell peppers, or dried apricots.
+Consider adding red grapes, sunflower seeds, leafy greens like lacinato kale or arugula, creamy avocado, bell peppers, or dried apricots.

 You can even try different herbs like fresh coriander, fresh mint, or fresh thyme instead of parsley.